supergoodsystems/supergood-py/README.md

 Set the environment variables `SUPERGOOD_CLIENT_ID` and `SUPERGOOD_CLIENT_SECRET` using the API keys generated in the [getting started instructions](../getting-started.md).

-Initialize the Supergood client at the root of your application, or anywhere you're making API calls with the following code:
+Initialize the Supergood client at the root of your application, or anywhere you're making API calls.

 ```python
 from Supergood import Client